 “He hates when you call him that.”

 “I’ll stop calling him that when he stops reacting to it.”

 Dinara laughed and threw a wave over her shoulder.
 She stepped down from the traveling stage into the Webhon Players’ camp, which was pitched in the park near the Rinehart Grounds.
 If Dinara listened, she could hear the sounds of the festival— laughter, cheers, clashing strains of competing musicians.

 For being so close to such an important performance, the camp was at ease.
 Dinara passed Julian, their best musician, tapping idly at a sweet, percussive drum from Vragje.
 The sound made Dinara homesick.
 Julian’s wife was nestled on the ground beside him, asleep with her back resting against his legs.
 Off in the distance, Dinara spotted a group of her friends playing kickup when they were supposed to be dismantling the skene they’d been using for the festival.
-She wove through the camp, toward her trailer.
+She slipped away before they could spot her, weaving through the camp toward her trailer.

 Pushing past the curtain of beads that served as the door, Dinara did a quick sweep of the narrow room.
 Her partner wasn’t home, but she hadn’t expected him to be.
 While he helped with the occasional show, he wasn’t one of them.
 She didn’t know how he spent his days and didn’t care to.
 Living on the road as they did, you took privacy where you could find it and gave it in return.

 Dinara gave her lover a lot of privacy.

 She collapsed onto a bench to unwind the wraps around her ankles.
 Not much later, the curtains rattled and a face peeked through the doorway.
 “Di?”

 “You can come in, you know,” Dinara called.
 “This is your home, too.”